Yoseikan Aikido: Australia

 Yoseikan Aikido was the second school of aikido in Australia, and the first in the state of Western Australia.
 In 1968 a gentleman by the name of Phillipe Boiron began teaching Yoseikan Aikido for Jan de Jong in Perth, Western Australia.
-This lead Jan de Jong to travel to Japan in 1969 to train directly under Minoru Mochizuki.
+This lead Jan de Jong to travel to Japan in 1969 to train directly under Minoru Mochizuki for approximately 3 months receiving the rank of Shodan.

 In 1974, on an official request from Jan de Jong, Mochizuki dispatched Yoshiaki Unno to Perth to teach Yoseikan Aikido.
-Unno also taught Iaido, Kobudo and Karate.

-Almost half of the aikido schools in Perth had some relationship to this early introduction of Yoseikan Aikido in Perth.
-The Jan de Jong Martial Arts School continues to teach aikido.
-Hans de Jong, son of the late Jan de Jong and student of Unno, teaches Yoseikan Aikido and is a Shodan.
-The aikido branch of the UWA Martial Arts Club was started by Unno's student Brett Nener, 4th Dan in Yoseikan Aikido, with Fujimori Akira Shihan of Tanaka ha Butoku Ryu Aikijujutsu as its principal.
-John Langley principle of the Institute of Aikido Australia, was also a student of Unno's and teaches with 2nd Dan in Yoseikan Aikido Steven Nener and Darren Edwards.
-Another of Unno's students, Ross Taylor Shihan, 5th Dan, heads the West Coast Aikido Martial Arts Academy in Wangara, Western Australia, and continues the teachings of Minoru Mochizuki and Unno Sensei.
+In 1976 Yoshiaki Unno left Jan de Jong Self Defence School and opened his own dojo teaching Iaido, Kobudo, Karate and Aikido.

+A significant amount of Aikido schools in Perth had some relationship to this early introduction of Yoseikan Aikido.